 In particular, UGB's remuneration policy considers the role of each employee, and has set guidance on whether an employee is a Material Risk Taker and / or an Approved Person in a business line, control or support function.
 An Approved Person is an employee whose appointment requires prior regulatory approval because of the significance of the role within the Bank.
 An employee is considered a Material Risk Taker if he / she is the Head of a significant business line, or any individuals within their control who have a material impact on the Bank's risk profile.
-The list of approved persons and material risk takers was identified and reviewed by the NRC at their meeting held on 11 February 2021.
+List of approved persons and material risk takers has been identified and reviewed by the NRC at their meeting held on 9 February 2023 and ratified by the Board of Directors on 28 February 2023.